Quick Summary

 These are the special features of a notarized will:

-• The will may not be kept (exclusively) at home.
-Thus, it cannot be lost.
+- The will must not be kept (exclusively) at home.
+Therefore, it cannot be lost.

 The joint will